 “We strive to make sure we have top-quality choices for all your wedding needs,” Sorrells said.
 “That’s why we try to iron out all the specifics at least a month in advance to make sure we can find what is requested and make your experience great.”

 If you are also looking for the perfect venue to host an anniversary, family reunion, corporate event or retreat, or maybe a birthday party for an adult, keep Fossil Rim in mind.
-To learn more about weddings or other events you might be considering, go to Weddings or call (254) 898-4268 and ask to speak with Dawn.
+To learn more about weddings or other events you might be considering, go to Weddings or call (254) 898-4268.

 “If you want your wedding to stand out from the rest, and you want to support an amazing conservation facility, come visit Fossil Rim and see what we have to offer!”
-Culp said.
+Hannah said.

 -Tye Chandler, Marketing Associate